-Holkham National Nature Reserve
+Holkham Nature Reserve Beach Walk

 Explore 9,600 acres of grazing marsh, woodland, salt marsh, sand dunes and foreshore in England's largest Nature Reserve.

-The walk begins at Burnham Overy Staithe, following Overy Creek to the beach at Holkham Bay.
+The walk begins at the delightful village of Burnham Overy Staithe, following Overy Creek to the beach at Holkham Bay.
 You continue east to Wells-Next-The-Sea, passing the pretty harbour on the way before reaching Stiffkey Salt Marsh where you will find a vast open expanse of salt marshes with large numbers of birdlife including waders and wintering wildfowl.
 You continue to Morston where you can catch a boat to Blakeney Point Nature Reserve with its colonies of seals.
 The final stretch takes you through Blakeney to Cley-Next-The-Sea and the Cley Marshes Nature Reserve.
 This 430 acre reserve contains reed beds, freshwater marsh, pools and wet meadows.

 Holkham Nature Reserve really is a special place with its wonderful mixture of habitats.
 You will pass through a maze of creeks and saltings, dunes and sandspits, woodland, green pastures and grazing marshes.
 There is also a huge variety of wildlife to see with pink-footed geese, white-fronted geese, brent geese, wigeon and waders regular visitors to the reserve.

 To continue your wildlife watching in North Norfolk you could head to the splendid Pensthorpe Natural Park near Fakenham.
 It has several lakes and woodland trails with various wildfowl and red squirrels to look out for.

 Holkham National Nature Reserve Ordnance Survey Map - view and print off detailed OS map

 Holkham National Nature Reserve Open Street Map - view and print off detailed map